GraceJonn123/GraceJonn123.github.io/_posts/2016-30-5-Online-Identity.md

 ---
 layout: post
-title: Online Identity foor Coders.
+title: Online Identity for Coders.
 ---
 It is important for all coders to know: